 HOW CAN YOU REGISTER FOR STRIDE?

-Certification for STRIDE is easy!
-Call the STRIDE office at 218-722-3327 weekdays between 7:30 a.m. and 4:00 p.m. and you’ll be mailed an ADA Eligibility Application for Certification.
-It is also available online at duluthtransit.com under the “Accessibility” tab at the top of the home page.
+To apply for STRIDE service call the STRIDE office at 218-722-3327 weekdays between 7:30 a.m. and 4:00 p.m. and you’ll be mailed an ADA Eligibility Application for Certification.
 Fill out the questionnaire and then give it to your physician.
 Your physician will complete the form and send it to STRIDE for review.
 STRIDE staff will promptly review the information and contact you regarding your eligibility.

 Riding STRIDE is easy